saeta/CS-249A-Reimplementation-In-Scala/README.md

 that has been removed.
 Further, "introducing exception based handling" has been removed, because it is also non-sensical, as I used exception-based handling already (in minimal fashion).

+This code is, unfortunately, not my best.
+Please don't judge me!